rgbkrk/peekaboo/README.md

 2014/12/12 06:36:53 Final node state: {10.184.12.147 256073 80 ONLINE ENABLED 1 PRIMARY}
 ```

 Awesome, this host is now connected to the load balancer.
-Now disable it!
+Now drain connections from it!

 ```console
 $ docker run --net=host \